 The remaining in ground monitors where activity is unknown are baited with a termite friendly wood lure.
 When the bait is taken and we have confirmation of an active presence of foraging Termites we swap our initial lure the wooden “Bait Cartridge” with the active ingredient “hexaflumuron” the Shatter Termite bait.

 The Termites never see it coming.
 In fact, when the termites find our bait, and we have active foraging termites in our ground stations we transplant them with the active ingredient.
 They in turn take the new bait back to nest and share it with the colony.

 The “active ingredient” in Shatter Termite Bait is an insect growth regulator that stops the termites molting process, meaning they are unable to grow.
 As a result, they die.
-That’s how the colony is eliminated.
+That is how a termite colony is eliminated.

-Instead of using the traditional methods as discussed above and chemically treating the entire perimeter of the home, we only treat where the Termites are actively present.
-This approach to termite treatment is no doubt “environmentally sensible”.
+Instead of using the traditional methods as discussed above and chemically treating the entire perimeter of the home, this method only treats where the area where Termites are actively present.
+A proactive approach to termite elimination that is without a doubt “environmentally sensible”.